jsdw/jsdw.github.io/content/posts/kubernetes/index.md

     image: kennship/http-echo
 ```

 Here, we give the Pod a name of "echo-server" and give it a single key-value label of `app: echo-server`.
 We could add labels specifying the version of our app and so forth as well if we like.
 We can use labels to select matching Pods in various scenarios, so they are really useful.
 Finally, we provide a spec describing the containers we want to run.
-The image name here (`kennship/http-echo`) refers to an image on Docker Hub by the same name.
+The image name here (`kennship/http-echo`) refers to an image on Docker Hub by the same name that we'd like to run.

 If we save this to a file, eg `echo-server.yaml`, we can run it in our Kubernetes cluster by running `kubectl apply -f echo-server.yaml`.
-This command sends whatever configuration file (or folder) you point it at to Kubernetes, which then takes the necessary steps to make it so.
+This command sends whatever configuration file (or folder) you point it at to Kubernetes, which then updates the cluster to reflect it.

 `kubectl get pods` should now list a single Pod, `echo-server`, as running. `kubectl get pods -o wide` shows some extra information, including the Pods' cluster IP addresses.